-You’ll want to see veneer before and after photos of their work as well as consult with them to see how their style and methods mesh with your ambitions.
+You’ll want to see photos of their porcelain veneers before and after as well as consult with them to see how their style and methods mesh with your ambitions.

 One thing to keep in mind throughout the process is that you want to find a dentist who’ll not only listen to your aspirations and goals, but also keep things realistic and maintain the individual quirks that make your facial expressions and various types of smiles special and well, you.

 When Can You Get Veneers?

 If you are less than thrilled with the overall look of your teeth and your smile, you can always consider getting veneers.

 Having said that, most of the time when people get veneers, they are looking to improve specific aspects of their teeth, such as discolourations like a gray tooth from a root canal or traumatic injury, discoloured teeth from previous drug treatments or excessive fluoride exposure, chipped or broken teeth, crooked teeth or gaps, teeth that are too small or pointy, or other problems that result in a mouth that simply isn’t optimal, appearance-wise.

 Getting dental veneers can be a great option if you have slightly crooked teeth but don’t want to endure the pain of braces – not to mention the visual aspects of having braces as an adult.

 Also, a new set of thinner, updated tooth veneers can be called for if you already have an older set that is due for an update or your current set of teeth veneers is too thick and unnatural looking.